Popular Socorro Island liveaboards Explore all liveaboards

-Socorro Island is a year round dive area, but each season brings its own gems.
+Socorro Island is a year-round dive area, but each season brings its own gems.
 The calmest seas are from November to May with the waters being around 28 degrees Celsius (82 degrees Fahrenheit) in November, 21 degrees Celsius (69 degrees Fahrenheit) in February and back up to 25 degrees Celsius (68 degrees Fahrenheit) in May.
 These winter months also bring with them the main spectacles; the thousands of humpback whales which come here to breed, and many Pacific manta rays.
-The visibility here depends soley on the plankton in the water which depends on the moon, but in general the visibility varies from 15 - 50m (49 - 164ft).
+The visibility here depends solely on the plankton in the water which depends on the moon, but in general, the visibility varies from 15 - 50m (49 - 164ft).

 What You Can See

 Socorro Island is the place to go if swimming with large marine life is what you desire to do, it is truly a pelagic paradise.
-From January till March you can swim with some extremely curious and playful pods of wild Bottlenose Dolphins and from January till April there are thousands of Humpback whales in their breeding season which is an impressive, unique and unforgettable experience.
-Throughout the year there are numerous Pacific Manta Rays; one of the most popular spectacle here, they are some of the largest in the world with extremely wide wing spans measuring up to 7m (22ft) with who you can 'fly' through the water.
-Sharks are around all year aswell with species such as Silky sharks, Galapagos sharks, white tips and silver tip sharks.
+From January till March you can swim with some extremely curious and playful pods of wild Bottlenose Dolphins and from January till April there are thousands of Humpback whales in their breeding season which is an impressive, unique, and unforgettable experience.
+Throughout the year there are numerous Pacific Manta Rays; one of the most popular spectacles here, they are some of the largest in the world with extremely wide wingspans measuring up to 7m (22ft) with who you can 'fly' through the water.
+Sharks are around all year as well with species such as Silky sharks, Galapagos sharks, white tips, and silvertip sharks.

-This archipelago of islands are part of a protected biosphere reserve and many conservation organisations are working around here to preserve the unique wildlife which inhabit and pass here.
-Socorro diving area is not a coral reef, so do not expect bright colours everywhere, but once you spot the spectacular marine wildlife you won't be able to focus on much else anyways!
+This archipelago of islands is part of a protected biosphere reserve and many conservation organizations are working around here to preserve the unique wildlife which inhabits and pass here.
+Socorro diving area is not a coral reef, so do not expect bright colors everywhere, but once you spot the spectacular marine wildlife you won't be able to focus on much else anyways!

 Getting To Socorro Island

-This island is only accessible via Mexico liveaboard, and because this island is mostly uninhabited, this is the perfect way to get away from the busy cities, and get a good quality experience with some of the best the oceans have to offer.
-Liveaboard.com currently offers six different liveaboards which visit this sites, all different to suit anyone's desires.
+This island is only accessible via Mexico liveaboard, and because this island is mostly uninhabited, this is the perfect way to get away from the busy cities and get a good quality experience with some of the best the oceans have to offer.
+Liveaboard.com currently offers six different liveaboards that visit these sites, all different to suit anyone's desires.

 Socorro Island Diving Reviews